SecretFoundation/docs/docs/protocol/encryption-specs.md

 ### `consensus_state_ikm`

-- `consensus_state_ikm`: An input keyring material (IKM) for HKDF-SHA256 to derive encryption keys for contracts' state.
+- `consensus_state_ikm`: An input keyring material (IKM) for HKDF-SHA256 is used to derive encryption keys for contract state

 ```js
 consensus_state_ikm = hkdf({